imfatant/test/README.md

 10) Disable Bluetooth (optional): `sudo systemctl disable bb-wl18xx-bluetooth.service`
 11) Maximize the microSD card's existing partition (which is /dev/mmcblk0p1): `sudo /opt/scripts/tools/grow_partition.sh`
 12) Reboot now: `sudo reboot`
-13) When you log back in, you'll see something like 'Linux beaglebone 4.9.88-ti-rt-r111 #1 SMP PREEMPT RT Sun Apr 22 10:34:09 UTC 2018 armv7l'.
-Good.
-Now it's time to set up Connman for WiFi.
+13) Now it's time to set up Connman for WiFi.
 My method makes for easier automation in a script later on as it does not rely on you knowing the Connman hash beforehand.
-You will need to supply your SSID and your WiFi password.
-Do not use quotes:
+You will need to supply your SSID and your WiFi password. :

+su
+ (enter password 'root')
+connmanctl services | grep '<your SSID>' | grep -Po 'wifi_[^ ]+'

         mkdir -p /var/lib/connman